user00000001/tesrasdk-ts/README.md

 Contributors are welcome to the `tesrasdk-ts`.
 Before beginning, please take a look at our [contributing guidelines](CONTRIBUTING.md).
 You can open an issue by [clicking here](https://github.com/TesraSupernet/tesrasdk-ts/issues/new).

-If you have any issues getting setup, open an issue or reach out in the [Tersa Discord](https://discordapp.com/invite/4TQujHj).
+If you have any issues getting setup, open an issue or reach out in the [Tesra Discord](https://discordapp.com/invite/4TQujHj).

 ## License

-The Tersa TypeScript SDK is availabl under the [LGPL-3.0 License](LICENSE).
+The Tesra TypeScript SDK is availabl under the [LGPL-3.0 License](LICENSE).